MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Poof of Theorem

-\begin{claimproof}{\ref{claim:E1xTail}} As in the proof of Lemma \ref{lemma:SplitF-MGF} we use the following terminology: Let $w_1,\ldots,w_{\delta(v_i)}$ be the neighbours of $v_i$ outside the path $P$.
-For $w_i$ let $S_i$ be the set of paths that start from $w_i$ they are of length at most $\ln n/d^{4/5}$ while they do not use the vertices in $P$ and $w_j$s, for $j\neq i$.
+The lemma follows by plugging the above bound into (\ref{eq:Q^tBase}). \end{lemmaproof} \begin{claimproof}{\ref{claim:E1xTail}} We use the same terminology as that in the proof of Lemma \ref{lemma:SplitF-MGF}.
+That is, we have $u_1,\ldots, u_{(\OutPathDeg(w_j))}$ the neighbours of $w_j$ outside $L$.
+Also, for $u_i$ let $S_i$ be the set of paths, of length at most $\ln n/d^{4/5}$, that start from $u_i$ but do not use the vertices in $L$.